-On April 29, 1988, Official C wrote a memorandum to Archbishop Borders in which he noted that upon his return to Baltimore, Kruse would "continue individual therapy probably with "Official C concluded his memorandum to Borders by stating, "The overriding sense is that these events surrounding Father Kruse were isolated and that they were triggered more by past family experiences and present sense of perfection.
+On April 29, 1988, Official C wrote a memorandum to Archbishop Borders in which he noted that upon his return to Baltimore, Kruse would "continue individual therapy probably with Dr. Gregory Lehne at Hopkins."
+Official C concluded his memorandum to Borders by stating, "The overriding sense is that these events surrounding Father Kruse were isolated and that they were triggered more by past family experiences and present sense of perfection.
 Therapy has addressed these areas and Father Kruse is now much better able to integrate appropriately his sexuality...."
-Archdiocesan records include several bills sent to and paid for by the Archdiocese for treatment provided by to Kruse.
+Archdiocesan records include several bills sent to and paid for by the Archdiocese for treatment provided by Lehne to Kruse.